georgia-tech-db/evadb/README.md

 IMPL  'eva/udfs/fastrcnn_object_detector.py';
 ```

-9. You can **Compose Multiple User-Defined Functions in a Single Query** to accomplish more complicated tasks.
+9. **Compose Multiple User-Defined Functions in a Single Query** to accomplish more complicated tasks.
 ```mysql
    -- Analyse emotions of faces in a video
    SELECT id, bbox, EmotionDetector(Crop(data, bbox))